georgemitenkov/GSoC-2021/README.md

    @var = global constant [6 x i8] c"Hello\00"
    ```

-   Moreover, `const` strings are read-only, and therefore a pointter cannot
+   Moreover, `const` strings are read-only, and hence a pointer cannot
    escape through them.
-Therefore these could be modelled as an array of `i8`.
+Therefore these could be modelled as an array of `i8`
-   The drawback of this approach is non-uniformity of what can represent a
+   values.
+The drawback of this approach is non-uniformity of what can represent
-   string.
+   a string.

 ### 2. Fixing all Clang and IR tests